lubeda/EspHoMaTriXv2/README.md

 ### Features

-Based a on a 8x32 RGB flexible matrix it displays a clock, the date and up to 24 other 'screens' provided by Home Assistant.
+Based a on a 8x32 RGB matrix it displays a clock, the date and up to 24 other 'screens' provided by Home Assistant.
 Each screen (value/text) can be associated with a 8x8 bit RGB icon or gif animation (see [installation](#installation)).
 The values/text can be updated or deleted from the display queue.
 Each screen has a lifetime, if not refreshed in its lifetime, it will disappear.
 Even 8x32 gif animations are possible.
 You can control nearly everything of the component.

 ### State

-After the [old](https://github.com/lubeda/EsphoMaTrix) component became favorite there where some feature request which showed that my old code was a mess.
-I reworked the whole code and restructered it, so it is hopefully more extensible.
+After the [old](https://github.com/lubeda/EsphoMaTrix) component became favorite, there where some feature requests, which showed that my old code was a mess.
+I reworked the whole code and restructered it, so it is now hopefully more extensible.

 ## How to use

 ### The easy way

 There is a little hype around the Ulanzi TC001 pixel clock.
-This hardware can be used with **EspHoMaTriX v2** (with some limitations).
-You can connect the device and flash it via USB-C. As a starting point you can use the [``UlanziTC001-simple.yaml``](https://github.com/lubeda/EspHoMaTriXv2/blob/main/UlanziTC001-simple.yaml).
-To control it from Home Assistant you can use the provided [blueprint](https://github.com/lubeda/EspHoMaTriXv2/blob/main/BP colored state.yaml)
+This hardware can be used with **EspHoMaTriX v2**.

 ### Steps (easy)